-Associate of Applied Science (AAS) - Animal Science - 60 credit hours in ANIMAL SCIENCE

-GENERAL EDUCATION REQUIREMENTS - 37 Credit Ho ırs
+General Education Requirements - 37 Credit Hours

-COURSE TITLE CREDITS SEMESTER GRADE

-ENGL 1110 (EN 113) Composition I 3

-ENGL 1120 (EN 123) Composition II 3

-SPAN 1110 (SP 114) Spanish I 4

-Communications 3

-BIOL 2120C Cellular & Molecular Biology 4

-CHEM 1215C General Chemistry I 4

-CHEM 1225C General Chemistry II 4

-MATH 1220 (MA 113) College Algebra 3

-MATH 1350 (MA 113B) Statistics 3

-ECON 2110 (EC 213) Macroeconomic Principles 3

-Humanities 3

-DEPARTMENTAL REQUIREMENTS- 23 Credit Hours
+Department Requirements - 23 Credit Hours

-COURSE TITLE CREDITS SEMESTER GRADE

-ANSC 114 Introduction to Animal Science & Lab 4

-AG 123C Computers in Agriculture 3

-AG 111 Agriculture Careers 1

-ANSC 213 Meat Science 3

-ANSC 113 Introduction to Veterinary Science 3

-ANSC 103 Equine Science 3

-ANSC 223 Introduction to Genetics 3

-AG 213A Agribusiness Management 3

-Total Credits 23

-To tal credi t hours req uii red tor AAS: 60 ---- ----- ------- --- ------- ----- ----- ----- ----- ------ ----

-All courses, other than General Education requirements, must be completed with a "C" or better.

-The student must have a cumulative grade point average of at least 2.0.

-A minimum of 15 semester hours must be earned at NMJC.
-The remainder may be acceptable transfer credits.

-Transitional and / or developmental courses do not fulfill any of the above requirements.

-Students will not be permitted to graduate if they have unresolved incomplete (I) grades on their academic record.

-Although college officials will provide assistance, it is the final responsibility of the student to check all phases of his or her degree completion.
+- All courses, other than General Education requirements, must be completed with a "C" or better. - The student must have a cumulative grade point average of at least 2.0. - A minimum of 15 semester hours must be earned at NMJC.
+The remainder may be acceptable transfer credits. - Transitional and / or developmental courses do not fulfill any of the above requirements. - Students will not be permitted to graduate if they have unresolved incomplete (I) grades on their academic record. - Although college officials will provide assistance, it is the final responsibility of the student to check all phases of his or her degree completion.

-Automotive Technology (AT) - Associate of Applied Science

 NMJC offers a two-year Associate of Applied Science degree in industry specific programs for Ford Motor Company (ASSET).
 ASSET students are sponsored by automotive dealerships and earn their degrees in a two-year work-study program.
 Upon successful completion of the program, ASSET students are employed by their sponsoring dealerships.
 This program is designed for students who wish to become professional automotive technicians.
-Students in the Automotive Technology Program will receive quality classroom instruction as well as hands-on laboratory experience using state-of-the-art diagnostic test equipment.
-In addition, students have the opportunity to be placed in a cooperating automotive service facility, receive supervised work experience, training under an experienced automotive technician.
+Students in the Automotive Technology Program will receive quality classroom instruction as well as hands-on laboratory experience using state-of-theart diagnostic test equipment.
+In addition, students have the opportunity to be placed in a cooperating automotive service facility, receive supervised work experience, and training under an experienced automotive technician.
 This program incorporates fundamentals important to obtaining employment upon graduation.
 It may not be suitable if used as a transfer to institutions of higher learning.